Where your donation goes

 Father’s Day at The Wall

-- VVMF hosts the annual rose remembrance at The Wall each Father’s Day where 2,000 roses are laid at The Wall to honor fathers on The Wall, those that never got the chance to become fathers and the fathers who returned home but later died as a result of their service.
+- Laid 3,000 roses at The Wall on Father’s Day to honor the fathers on The Wall, those that never got the chance to become fathers, and those who returned home and later died as a result of their service.

 - Red roses are for those killed in action, yellow roses are for those missing in action and white roses with red tips symbolize those who returned home and later died as a result of their service.
 We are able to offer these roses because of our generous supporters.